folio-org/folio-org.github.io/tutorials/curriculum/06-vm-stable.md

 H_TENANT="-HX-Okapi-Tenant:diku"
 H_JSON="-HContent-type:application/json"

-echo Ensuring that Okapi can be reached ...
+echo Ensure that Okapi can be reached ...
 $CURL $OKAPIURL/_/proxy/tenants
 STATUS=$?
 if [ $STATUS != 0 ]; then